Giving the Speculator an Edge Since 2005! – www.www.investcomics.com

 Here’s the latest installment of long lost since forgotten comic books.
 Many of these comics are simply not spoken of anymore and SOME of these have no monetary value in the speculative market but do have a place in our hearts.
 Great stories and amazing creative talents accompany most of these books.
 Into the abyss, these comics have gone, but here they are once again.
 Buy them, read them, they’re fun.

 Click the RED links or comic cover to buy/bid on the books in this article.

-Akira #1 (1988) Akira was the first major manga series to ever hit at Marvel.
+Akira #1 (1988) Akira was the first major Manga series to ever hit at Marvel.
 38 issues in all.
 Amazing storytelling and art in these comics.
-Writer Mary Jo Duffy lead the way here.
-Last 2 issues in this series (1996) had Contributors Dave Gibbons, Mark Texeira, Larry Hama, John Romita Sr., Joe Mad and Warren Ellis.
+Writer Katsuhiro Otomo lead the way here.
+The last 2 issues in this series (1996) had Contributors Dave Gibbons, Mark Texeira, Larry Hama, John Romita Sr., Joe Mad and Warren Ellis.
 Near mint copies of Akira books will run a little bit in the wallet, but well worth it.

 Batman Digital Justice (1990) As usual it seems, DC Comics took their time coming around.
-Joining the digital era 5 years after the first computer generated comic.
+Joining the digital era 5 years after the first computer-generated comic.
 DC went big though.
-116 pages of computer generated mac art featuring Digital Batman.
+116 pages of computer-generated mac art featuring Digital Batman.
 Batman in the digital world was the grandson of Commissioner Gordon.
-First and last appearance of Digital Batman.
+First and the last appearance of Digital Batman.

 Invest wisely.
 Read comics.

 Click on the RED links or comic cover to buy/bid on Ebay right now.